Multimodal human-computer interfacesSpeaker: Stephen Brewster – Glasgow, United Kingdom

 Topic(s): Human Computer Interaction

-AbstractThis talk introduces the topic of multimodal interaction and discusses some of the most important work in the area, with a focus on haptics, audio and smell based interaction.
+AbstractThis talk introduces the topic of multimodal interaction, what it is and discusses some of the most important work in the area, with a focus on haptics, audio and smell based interfaces.
 Each modality is presented in terms of perception, technology and applications.
 In particular, the talk covers the area of non-speech audio, with discussion of Earcons, Auditory Icons, sonification and other forms of sound.
-For haptics, force-feedback, vibrotactile, thermal feedback are described along with pressure and force input.
-For smell, The longer version of the talk goes into more details about the different modalities with more examples of each.
+For haptics, force-feedback, vibrotactile, and ultrasound feedback are described along with pressure and force input.
+For smell, we will discuss how smells can be generated, how they can be used and some of the limitations that exist, before describing some of the successful applications.
+The longer version of the talk goes into more details about the different modalities with more examples of each.

 About this LectureNumber of Slides: 40 or 80

 To request this particular lecture, please complete this online form.

 To request a tour with this speaker, please complete this online form.

 All requests will be sent to ACM headquarters for review.